AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 author: cbrocas
 categories: secops
 ---
+**TL;DR:** Finding how to report vulnerabilities detected on web sites and web services has always been challenging for security researchers.
+But it has also been a challenge for companies and blue teams to publish contact informations in a consistent way accross their sites and services.
+Let's see if `security.txt` initiative can help us!

 {% include toc %}

 # Security vulnerabilities reporting: the problem(s)

-**TL;DR:** Finding how to report vulnerabilities detected on web sites and web services has always been challenging for security researchers.
-But it has also been a challenge for companies and blue teams to publish contact informations in a consistent way accross their sites and services.

-**Detailled:**

 * **Security researchers side:** they want to find a way to report their findings.
 Until recently, it is only possible in a manual and unconsistant way:
   * check if any contact are available on the website,